Brigadier General JOSHUA P. WILLIAMS

-Col. Williams earned his commission as a graduate of the University of Utah’s Air Force ROTC program.
-He has served as a project manager in the Joint Expeditionary Force Exercise, Global Command and Control Air Force, Mobile Consolidated Command Center, Global Sensor Integrated Network, and the F-22 (Increment 3.2A/B) program offices.
-He also served in Headquarters Air Force Materiel Command as the Deputy, Senior Leader Management, and completed intermediate development education as an Air Force Fellow, Lean Aerospace Initiative, Massachusetts Institute of Technology.
-Col. Williams completed his senior development education at the Eisenhower School of Strategy and Resourcing and was the Materiel Leader, Air Force Distributed Common Ground System.
-Col. Williams also served as the Chief, Command and Control Division in the Office of the Assistant Secretary of the Air Force for Acquisition followed by serving as the Senior Materiel Leader, Strategic Warning and Surveillance Systems Division.
+Brigadier General Williams was born in Brigham City, Utah and earned his commission as a graduate of the University of Utah’s AFROTC program.
+He has served as a project manager in the Joint Expeditionary Force Exercise (JEFX), Global Command and Control Air Force (GCCS-AF), Mobile Consolidated Command Center (MCCC), Global Sensor Integrated Network (GSIN), and the F-22 (Increment 3.2A/B) program offices.
+He also served in HQ AFMC as the Deputy, Senior Leader Management, and completed intermediate development education as an Air Force Fellow, Lean Aerospace Initiative, Massachusetts Institute of Technology.
+Brigadier General Williams completed his senior development education at the Eisenhower School of Strategy and Resourcing and was the Materiel Leader, Air Force Distributed Common Ground System, and the Senior Materiel Leader, Strategic Warning & Surveillance Systems Directorate, Peterson SFB, Colorado.

 EDUCATION